Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Method

 A simple approach for this conversion is just to use the grid coordinates of the points as the 3D means, and predict the remaining parameters from the features.
 However, this simple approach has two limitations.
 First, the number of grid points decrease exponentially with the level of the octree.
 At a coarse level there might not be enough Gaussians to render the fine-grained texture of the 3D scene.
 Second, at a coarse level the grid coordinates may not be the correct center positions due to octree-based downsampling.
-Therefore, we propose a generative rendering scheme, shown in Fig.~\ref{fig:predictive_rendering}.
+Therefore, we propose a Gaussian Generation module, shown in Fig.~\ref{fig:entropy_coding}.
 The key idea is to generate more points from the original grid points, while allowing the module learning to disable falsely generated points by setting the opacity $o \to 0$.
-For each grid point with a feature vector, we generate features at 8 sub-points using the generative transpose 3D convolution.
-The features at all subpoints are then converted to predicted Gaussian parameters, including the coordinate offsets $(\delta_x, \delta_y, \delta_z)$, and other parameters $\sigma_x, \sigma_y, \sigma_z, q_w, q_x, q_y, q_z, o, c$.
+For each grid point with a feature vector, we generate features at $k=8$ sub-points using the generative transpose 3D convolution shown in Fig.~\ref{fig:entropy_coding}.
+The features at all sub-points are then converted to predicted Gaussian parameters, including the coordinate offsets $(\delta_x, \delta_y, \delta_z)$, and other parameters $\sigma_x, \sigma_y, \sigma_z, q_w, q_x, q_y, q_z, o, c$.
 The coordinate offsets are added to the grid point coordinates to produce the 3D means $(\mu_x, \mu_y, \mu_z)$.
-Using the information carried by the feature, the module learns to enable or disable (by setting opacity value close to 0) the sub-points and move them to the correct positions through the predicted offsets to represent the underlying textured smooth surface.
+Using the information carried by the feature, the module learns to enable or disable (by setting opacity value $o$ close to 0) the sub-points and move them to the correct positions through the predicted offsets to represent the underlying textured smooth surface.
+In Fig.~\ref{fig:entropy_coding}, $\delta$ indicates the number of Gaussians with $o$ close to 0.

-In practice for $N=10$, we found that this generative prediction is helpful at level $N - 2$ or lower.
-But at level $N - 1$ and $N$, we just need to predict one Gaussian for each non-empty point while setting the opacity of all Gaussians to a constant of 1.
+In practice for $N=10$, we found that this generative prediction is helpful at level $M=N - 2$ or lower.
+But at level $N - 1$ and $N$, we just need to predict one Gaussian (i.e. $k=1$) for each occupied point while setting the opacity of all Gaussians to a constant of 1.
 For each Gaussian, we predict the offset from the original grid coordinates and other parameters including $\sigma_x, \sigma_y, \sigma_z, q_w, q_x, q_y, q_z, c$.